 5.7 Recourse, Enforcement and Liability

-Any questions or concerns regarding the use or disclosure of personal information should be directed to Billtrust Client Support using the contact information provided below.
+Any questions or concerns regarding the use or disclosure of personal information should be directed to Billtrust Client Support using the contact information provided below in Section 7.
 Billtrust will investigate and attempt to resolve complaints and disputes regarding use and disclosure of personal information in accordance with the principles contained in this Policy.

 Within the scope of this Privacy Shield Policy, if a privacy complaint or dispute cannot be resolved through Billtrust’s internal processes, Billtrust has agreed to participate in the VeraSafe Privacy Shield Dispute Resolution Procedure.
 Subject to the terms of the VeraSafe Privacy Shield Dispute Resolution Procedure, VeraSafe will provide appropriate recourse free of charge to you.
 To file a complaint with VeraSafe under the Privacy Shield Dispute Resolution Procedure, please submit the required information to VeraSafe here: https://verasafe.com/public-resources/dispute-resolution/submit-dispute/.

 In the event that Billtrust or the independent dispute resolution mechanism determines that Billtrust did not comply with this Policy, Billtrust will take appropriate steps to address any adverse effects and to promote future compliance.
 Billtrust is also subject to the investigatory and enforcement powers of the Federal Trade Commission, which is the competent supervisory body and enforcement authority under the Privacy Shield.

 Where a complaint cannot be resolved by any of the before mentioned recourse mechanisms, individuals have a right to invoke binding arbitration under the Privacy Shield Panel as recourse mechanism of ’last resort’.